 His extraordinary journey from homelessness to the NFL's pinnacle became a cultural touchstone, inspiring a bestselling book and major film.

-Michael Oher's story transcends football.
+Michael Oher won a Super Bowl XLVII championship with the Baltimore Ravens as a starting left tackle.
 Born in Memphis to a mother struggling with addiction, he spent his childhood in foster care, often homeless.
-A chance encounter with a wealthy family, the Tuohys, led to his adoption and enrollment at a private school, where his immense physical gifts for football were discovered.
-At the University of Mississippi, he became a star left tackle, a unanimous All-American, and a first-round NFL draft pick.
-His professional career was solid, highlighted by a Super Bowl XLVII championship with the Baltimore Ravens.
-But his true impact came from Michael Lewis's book 'The Blind Side,' which detailed his life and the complex nature of his adoption.
-The subsequent Oscar-winning film turned Oher into a household name, making him a symbol of resilience and the transformative power of opportunity, though he has since expressed ambivalence about how his story was portrayed.
+A chance encounter with the Tuohy family led to his adoption and enrollment at a private school, where his physical gifts for football were discovered.
+At the University of Mississippi, he became a unanimous All-American and a first-round NFL draft pick.
+Michael Lewis's book 'The Blind Side' detailed his life and the complex nature of his adoption.
+The subsequent Oscar-winning film turned Oher into a symbol of resilience and the transformative power of opportunity, though he has since expressed ambivalence about how his story was portrayed.

 1981–1996